 If you host your own WordPress site it won’t be long until your site will be hacked which leads fun like your site being black listed on search engines blocking all incoming traffic.
+This is why a lot of sites that use WordPress, will now use companies like removemalware to help keep their site safe.
 It is incredibly frustrating and it can be hard to quickly learn how to stop it from happening again.
 I just went through all of this and wanted to share what I’ve learned in the hopes that it will help someone else stop this happening and easily get it under control.

 1 .)
 STEPS TO TAKE BEFORE IT HAPPEN

 Keep a current back up of your site, plug-ins and database

 This was the biggest mistake I made because I figured everything was stored on my server and I didn’t need to worry about keeping a back up.
 I was wrong.
 Start by making sure that you have your database backed up because this is one piece of data that is truly unique and not replaceable.
 Going to WordPress.org under plug-in and searching for ‘WordPress Database Backup’ will give you a host of options for plug-ins to help you keep current on your back-ups.
 I use WordPress Database Backup because it has the feature that it will automatically email you a back-up at regular intervals and that way I don’t have to worry about remembering to do it manually.
 Then make sure you have a new and clean copy of the latest version of WordPress so you can easily replace all of those base files.
 You will also need to go through and make sure you have clean versions of your blog theme and all plug-in’s in your wp-content folder.